Eva Perón: Juan Perón's arrest

 Six days later, between 250,000 and 350,000 people gathered in front of the Casa Rosada, Argentina's government house, to demand Juan Perón's release.
 At 11 pm, Juan Perón stepped onto the balcony of the Casa Rosada and addressed the crowd.
 Biographer Robert D. Crassweller claims that this moment was particularly powerful because it dramatically recalled important aspects of Argentine history.
 Crassweller writes that Juan Perón enacted the role of a caudillo addressing his people in the tradition of Argentine leaders Rosas and Yrigoyen.
 Crassweller also claims that the evening contained "mystic overtones" of a "quasi-religious" nature.

 After Perón won the elections of 1946, his administration started circulating a highly fictionalized version of the 17 October demonstration where Eva Perón was portrayed as knocking on every door in Buenos Aires in order to bring out people to the street.
 This version of events was popularized in the movie version of the Lloyd Webber musical; historians agree that this version of events is false.
-At the time of Perón's imprisonment, Eva was still merely an actress.
-She had no political clout with any of the various labor unions, and she was not well liked within Perón's inner circle, nor was she even particularly popular within the film and radio business at that point.
-The massive rally that freed Perón from prison was organized by various unions, particularly the CGT, which was Perón's main base.
+At the time of Perón's imprisonment, Eva Perón was solely an actress; she had no political influence with any of the various labor unions, and she was not well liked within Perón's inner circle, nor was she particularly popular within the film and radio business.
+The rally that freed Perón from prison was organized by various unions, particularly the CGT, which was Perón's main base.

 On 18 October 1945, a day after he was released, Perón married Eva discreetly in a civil ceremony in Junín.
 A church wedding was held on 9 December 1945 in La Plata.
-To this day, 17 October is celebrated as a holiday for the Justicialist Party (celebrated as Día de la Lealtad, or "Loyalty Day").
+In the modern day, 17 October is still celebrated as a holiday by the Justicialist Party (celebrated as Día de la Lealtad, or "Loyalty Day").

 1946 presidential election

-After his release from prison, Juan Perón decided to campaign for the presidency of the nation, which he won in a landslide.
-Eva campaigned heavily for her husband during his 1946 presidential bid.
-Using her weekly radio show, she delivered powerful speeches with heavy populist rhetoric urging the poor to align themselves with Perón's movement.
+After his release from prison, Juan Perón decided to campaign for the presidency of the nation, which he won with 54%.
+Eva Perón campaigned heavily for her husband during his 1946 presidential bid.
+Using her weekly radio show, she delivered speeches with heavy populist rhetoric urging the poor to align themselves with Juan Perón's movement.